by Ted Dabrowski | Illinois Policy Institute

 Here’s why bureaucrats can’t run a pension system:

 - They can’t predict what investment returns will be in the future – though they optimistically assume returns will average 8 percent a year.
 Shortfalls in investment returns create massive holes in the pension funds.
-In fiscal year 2012 alone, near-zero investment returns increased the unfunded liability by more than $5 billion.
+In the fiscal year 2012 alone, near-zero investment returns increased the unfunded liability by more than $5 billion.

 - Today’s bureaucrats can’t control what salary and benefit increases will be given away by future legislatures.
 For example, in 2003 the Illinois General Assembly boosted benefits for government workers without putting additional funds into the systems to pay for them.
 That boost alone increased the unfunded liability by $2.4 billion.